andrewt3000/MachineLearning/README.md

 [Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/neuralNets.md) - Neural networks are a suitable model for fixed input features.

-[Transformers](https://github.com/andrewt3000/MachineLearning/blob/master/transformer.md) - Transformers are a neural network architecture designed to process sequences (text, images, audio, video) using attemtion mechansim.
+[Transformers](https://github.com/andrewt3000/MachineLearning/blob/master/transformer.md) - Transformers are a neural network architecture designed to process sequences using attemtion mechansim.
+Transformers are the architecture for large language models and vision transformers.
 Transformers largely replaced [recurrent neural networks](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) for sequential models.
-Transformers are the architecture for large language models and vision transformers.

 ### Computer Vision
 These are common computer vision tasks methods for solving them.
 CNNs have gone through a hybrid period where people use cnn backbones with vision transformers.
 However the trend is towards transformers.
 CNNs are still used on realtime mobile devices because they require less resources.